gslakes/formal-consent-theory/README.md

    (i.e. the absence of a negative consent response does not grant consent.)

+   Why: 'Opt-in'/'affirmative consent'/'enthusiastic consent' helps prevent harmful actions from being started in the case where consent is not granted (particularly so when consent/lack of consent can't be communicated), and removes uncertainty about if/when consent is/was granted.

+   It is also a key principle of many legal/ethical systems i.e. 'opt out' behaviour is recognised to be harmful/unethical.

  - time-aware consent reasoning, with interactions having time spans, revocation of prior consent grants (including revocation mid-action), and recognition of the temporary nature of consent.